Exclusive: Russia appears to deliver more turbines to Crimea - Reuters witnesses

 Siemens said on Monday it did everything possible to ensure compliance with sanctions.

-Russia needs four turbines in total for new power stations on the Crimean peninsula, which Ukraine cut from its electricity grid after it lost control, according to three people close to the project who spoke to Reuters.
+Russia said in 2015 it needs four turbines in total for new power stations on the Crimean peninsula, which Ukraine cut from its electricity grid after it lost control.
+President Vladimir Putin promised the region's residents last year that he would ensure a stable power supply.

-Two of the turbines are for a power plant under construction in the city of Sevastopol, and the other two for a plant being built in Simferopol, they said.
+Two of the turbines are for a power plant under construction in the city of Sevastopol, and the other two for a plant being built in Simferopol.

 On Tuesday, workers could be seen around the equipment at Feodosia port dressed in blue uniforms.
 Reuters reporters had observed the same uniforms on workers at Crimea's Simferopol and Sevastopol power stations, where, according to the three sources, Siemens-made turbines are to be installed.

-On Wednesday evening, a large convoy of police cars and jeeps arrived at the port and one of the sets of equipment was then driven out under escort.

-President Vladimir Putin promised the region's residents last year that he would ensure a stable power supply.

-Siemens has said the two turbines it has confirmed had been transferred to Crimea had been among four sold to Technopromexport for use in a power plant in Taman.
+Siemens has said the two turbines it has confirmed had been transferred to Crimea had been among four sold to Technopromexport for use in a proposed power plant in Taman.
 Taman is on the Russian mainland 10 km (8 miles) east of Crimea across the Kerch Strait.

 A source close to the Crimea power plants project told Reuters last week, on condition of anonymity, that the plan was to deliver the second set of two turbines produced by Siemens to Feodosia port this month.

-(This version of the story corrects headline to make clear equipment appeared to be turbines)
+(For a graphic on impact of EU sanctions on trade with Russia, click tmsnrt.rs/2tPxMMR)

-Additional reporting by Anastasia Lyrchikova and Gleb Stolyarov in MOSCOW and Georgina Prodhan in FRANKFURT; Writing by Christian Lowe; Editing by Philippa Fletcher
+Additional reporting by Anastasia Lyrchikova, Gleb Stolyarov and Denis Pinchuk in MOSCOW and Georgina Prodhan in FRANKFURT; Writing by Christian Lowe; Editing by Philippa Fletcher